forthmedia/photocars/README.md

 There is a Bootstrap JavaScript carousel component for the slide show, using info from Flick for the photos and captions.

-GOTHCHA: MEDIA QUERIES
+GOTHCHA - MEDIA QUERIES:
 Since the height of the photos are not fixed, the height of the Carousel might change, causing the body text to jump up and down.
 This can be solved using CSS3 Media Queries.

-GOTHCHA: JSON
+GOTHCHA - JSON:
 PHP injects placeholders to ensure syntactically correct JSON.
 Items can still be traversed using JavaScript "dot" syntax, but extracting the data from a name/value pair takes more doing.

 See a live version at: